nikoschatzi/Connect-Four/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The repository includes the implementation of [Connect Four game](https://en.wikipedia.org/wiki/Connect_Four).
+The repository includes the implementation of [Connect Four game](https://en.wikipedia.org/wiki/Connect_Four) in SystemVerilog.

+The game can be played in one FPGA using the code in [code_for_one_FPGA](https://github.com/nikoschatzi/Connect-Four/tree/main/code_for_one_FPGA) folder or in two FPGAs using the code in [code_for_two_FPGAs](https://github.com/nikoschatzi/Connect-Four/tree/main/code_for_two_FPGAs) folder.
+A function `automatic_player()` implementing a "smart" automatic opponent, with whom you can play against, is also included in the code.

 This project was implemented in the VLSI course of the 8th semester of ECE DUTh which was supervised by the Associate Professor George Dimitrakopoulos.